suchipi/run-on-server/README.md

 # run-on-server

 `run-on-server` provides a way to run arbitrary JavaScript code from a client (browser, node, etc) on a remote server (node) via HTTP.
+I know what you're thinking; that's a terrible idea.
+But there's more.
+Keep reading.

 ## Usage